Merkel pays tribute to victims of German neo-Nazi group

-BERLIN (AP) - German Chancellor Angela Merkel has paid tribute to 10 people killed by a neo-Nazi group in an eastern German city where a tree planted in honor of the first victim was recently destroyed.
+BERLIN (AP) - German Chancellor Angela Merkel paid tribute Monday to 10 people who were killed by a neo-Nazi group over a decade ago, amid concerns that violent far-right extremism is on the rise again in Germany.

-Merkel on Monday visited a park in Zwickau, where 10 new trees have now been planted in memory of the people, mostly immigrants, killed by the National Socialist Underground group from 2000-2007.
+During a visit to the eastern German city of Zwickau, Merkel took part in a ceremony dedicating 10 newly planted trees to the memory of those killed by the National Socialist Underground group from 2000-2007.

+Last month, a young oak tree commemorating the group’s first victim, flower seller Enver Simsek, was sawed down at the same site.
+Simsek, like most of the NSU’s victims , was of Turkish origin.

+“We will do everything … so that such things don’t happen again,” Merkel said of the NSU killings, which German authorities had for years attributed to feuds among migrant gangs until the apparent murder-suicide of two of the NSU’s core members in Nov.
+2011 exposed the group’s existence.

 The NSU’s only known surviving member was sentenced to life imprisonment last year.

-Merkel renewed a pledge that “we will do everything … so that such things don’t happen again.”

-Last month, an oak tree commemorating the group’s first victim, flower seller Enver Simsek, was sawed down.

-As Merkel spoke beside the memorial Monday, a handful of far-right protesters nearby chanted for her to leave.
+As Merkel spoke beside the memorial, a handful of far-right protesters nearby chanted for her to leave.

+Anti-migrant and anti-Semitic sentiment has come to the fore again in Germany in recent years, accompanied by the rise of the far-right Alternative for Germany party, whose members have downplayed the country’s Nazi past, and the discovery of several extremist groups allegedly bent on carrying out NSU-style attacks.

+In June, a regional politician from Merkel’s party was shot dead at his home.
+A far-right extremist with a string of convictions for violent anti-migrant crimes was arrested over the killing .

 Sign up for Daily Newsletters